Cloudzero/samwise/README.md

       SAMWise:
         Version: '1.0'
         DeployBucket: <S3 DEPLOY BUCKET>
-        StackName: <YOUR STACK NAME>  # StackName is also provided as a #{Variable} or you can use the AWS:StackName pseudo parameter like a normal CFN template
+        StackName: <YOUR STACK NAME>  # StackName is also provided as a #{SAMWise::Variable} or you can use the AWS:StackName pseudo parameter like a normal CFN template
         SamTemplate: template.yaml    # OPTIONAL if you don't want to touch your template.yaml
+        Tags:
+          - Name: Value
         Variables:                    # Provides simple #{Variable} token replacement within your template
           - MyRuntimeVar              # Will prompt or require via CLI the value for MyRuntimeVar
           - MyPreparedVar: SomeValue  # Some Prepared variable